HazelSharma/True-Colors/README.md

 # TrueColors
-A website created using only HTML and CSS to provide information and resources to the general public about the LGBTQ+ Community and Pride Month.
+A website created to provide information and resources to the general public about the LGBTQ+ Community and Pride Month, using only HTML and CSS.